godka/kurento-rtmp/README.md

 ## Caution ##

-Before running this sample,you must have build FFmpeg and Kurento Media Server on your server.
+Before running this exsample,you must have build FFmpeg and Kurento Media Server on your server.